 Managed services can supplement a company’s internal IT department and provide services that may not be available in-house.
 And since the MSP is continuously supporting the company’s IT infrastructure and systems, rather than simply stepping in from time to time to put out a fire, these services can provide a level of peace of mind that other models just can’t match.

 What’s the Difference Between Managed Services and the Break/Fix Model?

 Unlike on-demand outsourced IT services, managed services play an ongoing and harmonious role in the running of an organization.

 Due to the rapidly changing nature of the digital landscape, it’s no longer sustainable to fix problems after the damage is done.
-Yet the break/fix model is still a common way of dealing with IT-related problems.
+Yet the break/fix model in softwarre development companies like Software Development UK, is still a common way of dealing with IT-related problems.
 It’s like waiting to repair a minor leak until after the pipe has burst.

 On-demand providers are usually brought in to perform a specific service (like fixing a broken server), and they bill the customer for the time and materials it takes to provide that service.
 MSPs, on the other hand, charge a recurring fee to provide an ongoing service.
 This service is defined in the service-level agreement (SLA), a contract drawn up between the MSP and the customer that defines both the type and standards of services the MSP will be expected to provide.
 This monthly recurring revenue (MRR) can provide a lucrative and reliable revenue stream.

 MSPs provide systems management solutions, centrally managing a company’s IT assets.
 This encompasses everything from software support and maintenance to cloud computing and data storage.
 These solutions can be especially valuable for small- and medium-sized businesses (SMBs) that may not have robust internal IT departments, especially when it comes to hard-to-find skills.